Elite Roman Soldier Buried Face Down May Have Been Shackled

 - Archaeological Finds Tell the Story of Wales’ Holy Island

-The excavations at Five Mile Lane uncovered what has been termed a “multi-period landscape” with various human settlements dating back to the Neolithic period, before it became a “wealthy Roman farmstead,” explains the Story Map Tour of the site.
-Amongst the finds, archaeologists unearthed what they believe to be the remains of a Roman mercenary, along with his sword.
+The excavations at Five Mile Lane uncovered what has been termed a “multi-period landscape” with various human settlements dating back to the Neolithic period, before it became a “wealthy Roman farmstead,” explained the Story Map Tour of the site.
+Amongst the finds, archaeologists unearthed the remains of a Roman mercenary, along with his sword and a silver crossbow-style brooch, which was likely used to fasten a cloak.
+The boorch suggests the solder was an elite member of the Roman military.

 The Romans and their Conquest of Wales